iam-jawad/app-with-helm/README.md

 The folder **javaWebApp-helm** contains all files related to helm chart by using which you can deploy this Java Web App on any K8S cluster.\
 Just edit environment variables according to your requirements in ```javaWebApp-helm/values.yaml```\
 Following are few variables which you must consider changing.
-1) clusterEnvironmentEks
-Set this variable to false if you are not deploying this hlem chart on EKS.
+1) **clusterEnvironmentEks**, Set this variable to false if you are not deploying this hlem chart on EKS.
 By using this variable ingress resource decides whether to add annotations for AWS LoadBalancer Controller or Nginx Ingress controller.
-2) repository and tag
-Set these variables and make sure your cluster have access to specified repo so that pods can pull image.
+2) **repository and tag**, Set these variables and make sure your cluster have access to specified repo so that pods can pull image.
 I have set default value to my public docker repo image.
 You can use it for deploying and testing this helm chart on any cluster as far as it will have conectivity to internet.
-3) host
-This variable sets the host name from which ingress resource will be accepting traffic.
+3) **host**, This variable sets the host name from which ingress resource will be accepting traffic.
 Default value is empty which acts as wildcard and user will be able to access app by directly hiting Cluster/LoadBlancer IP address.
 If you will set this variable, so please make sure to do DNS configurations for the host that you will specify so that it can resolve traffic to cluster.

 After that either you can deploy it directly using helm command or by using **run-helm.sh** bash script available in this repo.\
 The final deployment will consist of following objects.